amrew/radio-ui/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+This project uses [Tailwind CSS](https://tailwindcss.com/) v4 and [DaisyUI](https://daisyui.com/) for styling.

 ---

-Built with ❤️ using React Router.
+Built with ❤️ using React Router and Cloudflare Workers.